In search of necessary and sufficient conditions to solve parabolic Anderson model with rough noise: Introduction and main results

+Let us emphasize that for the above mentioned Gaussian noises, it is critical to assume all $\al_j\in (0, 1) $, and the solvability under this condition is now clear.
+Conventionally, the case that all the Hurst parameters exceed $1/2$ (namely, $\al_j\in (0, 1)$ for all $j=1, \cdots, d$) is referred to the \emph{regular} case.
+Otherwise (namely, $\al_j>1$ for some $j=1, \cdots, d$), it is termed \emph{rough} case. {The \emph{rough case}} is more intriguing and poses significantly greater challenges due to the fact that the spatial covariance function $\gamma(\cdot)$ is no longer locally integrable and is no longer positive.

-The recent study on the rough noise is concentrated on the roughness of the Hurst parameters in space.
-There are very limited results on the case of rough in time, i.e., $H_0<1/2$.
-However, let us mention the work \cite{HN09}, where it is proved that all chaos of the solution candidate to \eqref{PAM} exists in $L^2(\Omega)$ when $H_1=1/2$ and $3/8<H_0<1/2$.
-Furthermore, if the noise is more smooth in spatial variable, then $H_0$ can be arbitrary (see e.g. \cite{CHKN18, HL17}).
+There are very limited results in the case when time is rough, i.e., $\al_0>1$ (or equivalently $H_0<1/2$).
+In the case of fractional noise, let us mention the work \cite{HN09}, where {it is proved that all chaoses} of the solution candidate to \eqref{PAM} exist in $L^2(\Omega)$ when $d=1$, $H_1=1/2$ and $3/8<H_0<1/2$.
+This result is further strengthened by Chen, where the domain of solvability \cite[(1.19)]{Ch2} is established as ($d=1$):

+Notice that when $H_1=1/2$, the above second condition is exactly $ H_0>3/8$.
+Furthermore, if the noise {is more smooth in the spatial variable}, then $H_0$ can be arbitrarily between $0$ and $1$ (see, e.g., \cite{CHKN18, HL17}).

-When $H_0\ge 1/2$, and some of the spatial Hurst parameters are less than $1/2$ while others are greater than $1/2$, the solvability problem becomes much more complex and remains open although much more effort has been spent.
-Chen \cite{Ch1, Ch2} obtains some sufficient conditions on the parameters so that the solution is in $L^2(\Omega)$.
-Later on in the recent paper of Chen and Hu \cite{CH2021}, these conditions are sharpened.
-More precisely, it is proved in \cite{CH2021} the following. \begin{enumerate} \item[(i)] If $H_0=1/2$, namely if the noise is temporally white, then the necessary and sufficient conditions for \eqref{PAM} to be solvable (see e.g. \cite[Theorem 1]{CH2021}) is that $H>1/4$ if $d=1$; $|H|:=\sum_{i=1}^d H_i>d-1$ and $H_*>\frac34d_*-\frac12$ if $d\ge 2$ ( the condition $H_*>\frac34d_*-\frac12$ is missing in \cite[Theorem 1]{CH2021}, see e.g. Proposition \ref{main_prop5} in Section \ref{s.proof}).
+When $H_0\ge 1/2$, and when some of the spatial Hurst parameters $(H_1,\cdots,H_d)$ are less than $1/2$ while others are greater than $1/2$, the solvability problem becomes much more complex.
+Some notable achievements have been made when $H_0=\frac 12$ (i.e., the noise is white in time) and $d=1$.
+In this case, it is known that $H_1>1/4$ is necessary and sufficient for the parabolic Anderson model (or hyperbolic Anderson model) to be solvable.
+We refer to the works of \cite{BJQ2015,BJQ2017,HHLNT2,HHLNT1,HW2019,HLW2021} and references therein for detailed discussions.

+For the more general case when the noise is rough in space, the best results up to date seem to be in \cite{CH2021}, where both sufficient and necessary conditions are obtained for some special cases.
+More specifically, it is proved \begin{enumerate} \item[(i)] When $H_0=1/2$, namely when the noise is time white, the necessary and sufficient condition for the solvability of \eqref{PAM} (e.g., \cite[Theorem 1]{CH2021}, see also our previous Proposition \ref{main_prop5}) is $|H|:=\sum_{i=1}^d H_i>d-1$ and $H_*>\frac34d_*-\frac12$.
+Notice that the condition $H_*>\frac{3}{4}d_*-\frac{1}{2}$, which is missing in \cite[Theorem 1]{CH2021}, is addressed in Section \ref{s.proof} of the present paper.
+In fact, when $d=1$ the above condition becomes $H:=H_1>1/4$.